ThePJB/gball/README.md

 * mixer gets told "play this immediately" and also aware of music: hopefully treated the same
   * but maybe not the same, want to play whole sound asap, would some ever get chopped off? probably not tbh
   * so some number of chunks are playing with some amount of gain, even compression or something or post processing could occur
-  * lol when you're hurt music goes into dub mode
+  * lol when you're ddmusic goes into dub mode
   * cpal calls the callback to get the data, how much do I provide at a time?
   * what format are my playing chunks in? ideally we can talk in samples